 Where can edelweiss grow?

-Although edelweiss is known as an alpine perennial high in the Alps, this hardy flower can be grown in USA zones 4 to 7.
+Although edelweiss is known as an alpine perennial high in the Alps, this hardy flower can be grown in USDA hardiness zones 4 to 7.
 They make wonderful additions to rock gardens, adding a rugged, wild feel to your backyard.

 How long does it take to grow edelweiss?

-Edelweiss seeds will germinate in around 2 to 6 weeks.
+Edelweiss seeds will germinate in around two to six weeks.
 They are slow growers and will flower during the second year of growth.